 Shapes and fills

-In this part of the Cairo tutorial, we will create some basic and more advanced shapes.
-We will fill them with solid colours, patterns and gradients.
-Gradients will be covered in a separate chapter.
+In this part of the Cairo tutorial we create some basic and more advanced shapes.
+We fill them with solid colours, patterns and gradients.
+Gradients are covered in a separate chapter.

 Basic shapes